Remi-ui/Final-project-Learning-From-Data/README.md

 <h2>How to use one of your already trained models to predict on unseen data</h2>

- As both LSTM models and BERT models take quite some time to train some models are available to use straight away.
+ As both BERT models take quite some time to train some models are available to use straight away.
+These models can be found at: INSERT_LINK.com.
+If you'd like to run model1.h5 for example.
+Use the following command
  ```
- INSERT COMMAND FOR THIS
+ python3 evaluate.py --model bert --saved_model model1.h5
  ```

 <h2>How to evaluate an output file using the gold standard</h2>